-Anesthetic records are required.
-This should include all anesthetic records for all procedures performed by the candidate during the 9-month collection period arranged in chronological order.
+For the selected case, anesthetic records are required.
+This should include all anesthetic records for all procedures performed on the patient by the candidate during the 9-month collection period arranged in chronological order.
 Candidates may include the anesthetic reports of procedures performed outside the 9-month collection period or that of another surgeon if they clarify the patient's course.